Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Results and observations

-To make it easier to identify the trend of frequency deviations depending on the absorption line frequency, we have shown the data from Tab.\,\ref{tab_data} in the positions of the individual HCN absorption lines in Fig. \ref{fig-comparison}.
+The results indicate a linear trend in the frequency deviations depending on the absorption line frequency, as shown in Fig.~\ref{fig-spectrum}.
 It reveals that the present data systematically deviate from previous data toward higher frequencies.
-The deviation is within the stated uncertainty for the previous data (except for the R18 line); nonetheless, in applications using, for instance, the frequency resolution against multiple lines, this deviation might skew the measurement results significantly.

-We may attribute this systematical drift to the fact that the wavelength meter used for the measurement in \cite{Swann2005} was referenced right at the $\lambda = 1560\,$nm, where both data sets coincide the best.
-The presence of the drift also might be an explanation for the HCN cell calibration issues discussed in \cite{Dale14_FSI_NPL}.
+The deviation lies within the stated uncertainty for the previous data (except for the R18); nonetheless, in applications using, for instance, the frequency resolution against multiple lines, this deviation might skew the measurement results significantly.
+We may attribute this systematical deviation to the fact that the wavelength meter used for the measurement in \cite{Swann2005} was referenced right at the $\lambda = 1560\,$nm, where both data sets better coincide.
+The observed systematic deviation also might explain the HCN cell calibration issues discussed in \cite{Dale14_FSI_NPL}.